 Drafted: Undrafted; signed with the Kansas City Chiefs as an undrafted free agent in 2012

-Career stats (through two seasons): Appeared in nine regular season games (10 starts); five tackles
+Career stats (through two seasons): Appeared in nine regular season games (10 starts); five tackles2014 outlook:

 The only action Thorpe saw in the regular season last year didn't even come in the United States.
 Instead, he had jumped to the Canadian Football League, signing with the Toronto Argonauts last September.
 During his time with the Argonauts, he recorded five tackles and a fumble recovery.
 But in January, the team released him to pursue NFL opportunities.
 It paid off, as he landed a deal with the Oakland Raiders later that month.
 He went through organized team activities and the team's recent minicamp, but it will be tough for Thorpe to crack the 53-man roster.
 Best-case scenario, he's placed on the practice squad and gets called up during the season if another one of the Raiders' corners goes out with an injury.